BrendanSweeny/image-abstraction-layer/README.md

 ## Notes

-- Search queries expire after seven days
+- Recent search queries are stored as documents in MongoDB and expire after seven days using MongoDB TTL